Edo de Waart: Honours

 De Waart (right) with Karlheinz Stockhausen and Anneliese Rothenberger, receiving the Dutch Edison music awards in 1969.

 In January 2001, De Waart was awarded the Australian Centenary Medal "for service to Australian society and the advancement of music".
 In May 2005, he was appointed an Honorary Officer of the Order of Australia "for service to Australia, particularly as Chief Conductor and Artistic Director of the Sydney Symphony Orchestra".
 He is a knight in the Order of the Netherlands Lion.

 Personal life

 De Waart and his sixth wife, Rebecca Dopp, live in Maple Bluff, Wisconsin, near Dopp's hometown of Middleton.
 They married in 1999 and have two children: a son, Sebastiaan, and a daughter, Olivia.
 The family previously lived in Hong Kong but moved to accommodate Sebastiaan's asthma.
 De Waart and his first wife, Noor Terweij, had two children, Boris and Marjolein.
 He was also formerly married to Roberta Alexander, Sheri Greenawald, Katherine Hilst, and Ruth Welting.
+He was in a relationship with Susan Graham for six years.